 Center for Documentary Studies at Duke University, 1317 West Pettigrew Street, Durham.
 Kreps and Lyndhurst Galleries, Through Nov.
 5 - "The Jemima Code".
+A reception. artist's talk and book signing will take place on Oct.
+20, from 6-9pm.
 The idea of a "Jemima Code" came to Toni Tipton-Martin as she was researching the varied history of African-Americans working in America's kitchens.
 She discovered that they were virtually invisible.
-The character, Aunt Jemima, was built on a myth that combined various characteristics of African-American women into one, larger-than-life, mammy culinary stereotype.
+The character, Aunt Jemima, was built on a myth that combined various characteristics of African-American women into one, largerthan-life, mammy culinary stereotype.
 This stereotype was used to shame and demoralize African-Americans and deny their culinary professionalism and expertise.
 With her book, "The Jemima Code: Two Centuries of African-American Cookbooks", and the traveling exhibition of monumental historic photographs of African-American women at work in and around southern kitchens, Tipton-Martin works to reclaim the knowledge, skills, and abilities these women demonstrated in their daily lives.
 Hours: Mon.-Thur, 9am-7pm; Fri., 9am-5pm; Sat., 11am-4pm; & Sun., 1-5pm.
 Contact: 919/660-3663 or at (http://documentarystudies. duke.edu/).